MagentaManifold/resume/resume.typ

 #resume_heading[Skills]
 #item[
   Technical Skills:
-  - Advanced Python programming and generative AI skills developed through building generative neural networks and creating web scraper scripts.
+  - Advanced Python programming and machine learning skills developed through conducting research on image clustering algorithms and optimization techniques in the China Yingcai Project Computer Science Winter Camp, and creating a variation of the DeepDream model using TensorFlow and Keras in the project _Deep Dream with Mask_.
-  - Intermediate game development skills gained from creating an online minesweeper game.
   - Rich experience with frontend technologies, including HTML, CSS/Tailwind, TypeScript, React, and Next.js, gained from designing and implementing the frontend of Groooove, a drum loop sharing platform.
   - Effective backend web developing skills gained from creating backend APIs for a web gallery using Node and Express.js in the course _Programming on the Web_.
   - Strong testing skills developed through writing unit tests for the backend of a web gallery using Mocha and the Chai assertion library in the course _Programming on the Web_.
-  - High proficiency in Linux and Bash scripting, developed through daily use of Linux as the primary operating system and creating shell scripts for student data manipulation in the course _Software Tools and Systems Programming_.
+  - High proficiency in Linux and Bash scripting, developed through daily use of Linux as the primary operating system, managing VPS servers on Google Cloud Platform through SSH for web projects, and creating shell scripts for student data manipulation in the course _Software Tools and Systems Programming_.
   - Solid low level web programming skills gained from creating a TCP web server using C in the course _Software Tools and Systems Programming_.
   - Adequate C programming skills developed through completing the assignments of the course _Introduction to Computer Science II_.
   - Competent Java (Android) programming skills and solid understanding of object oriented programming developed through creating a museum collection management system Android application as the final project for the course _Software Design_.